TheProBanana/springProject2018/README.md

 4. Go to the source folder -> game -> main
 5. Once in main, run the file.
 6. You move your player using the arrow keys on your keyboard and trade by clicking the trade button at the top.
-7. To sell, press the sell button.
-8. To buy, press the buy button.
+7. To buy, press the buy button.